2021 is the year of global connectivity for digital businesses

 A clear benefit of global connectivity is the flexibility to interact and transact with anyone from anywhere in the world.
 And while this is certainly a defining achievement for all humanity it adds the challenge of trust and the pressing need for assurances that you know who you are dealing with online.

 This post will explore these above ideas in greater detail and also give a behind the scenes look at the digital identity verification industry in which we play a defining role.
-At PXL Vision, we are committed to solving the issue of online identity fraud and other security issues related to the “semi-anonymity” state of the internet.
+At PXL Vision, we are committed to solving the issue of online identity fraud and other security issues related to the “semi-anonymity” state of the internet, namely online identity verification as one of the big issues for 2021 and beyond.

 Online global connectivity